- Genre – Fantasy

 2nd volume of Accidental Enchantments

 Prince Richard is cursed.
-He is enslaved to the magic mirror, and must truthfully answer the evil Queen when she uses the mirror to call on him.
+Enslaved to a magic mirror, he must truthfully answer the evil queen when she uses it to call on him.
 To keep from betraying innocents, Richard wanders the countryside and avoids people.

-Gretchen has been teased all her life for being small.
-When she hears a tale of a hidden farm full of little people like her, she sets out to find it – and is welcomed by the mostly male inhabitants.
-One in particular, Lars, woos her with his gentle kindness and quiet strength.
+All her life, Gretchen has been teased for being small.
+When she hears of a hidden farm populated by little people like her, she sets out to find it–and is welcomed by the mostly male inhabitants.
+Lars in particular woos her with his gentle kindness and quiet strength.

-If either Gretchen or Richard are to have any hope of a happy ending, they must team up to break the mirror’s spell before the Queen kills them all…
+If either Gretchen or Richard are to have their happy endings, they must team up to break the mirror’s spell before the queen kills them all…

 The Magic Mirror and the Seventh Dwarf is the second story in the Accidental Enchantments series.
 It is available at ebookstores everywhere.